darthtoad/planet-age-project/readme.md

 ## Known Bugs

-_There are currently no known bugs or issues.
-Please [message](mailto:darth.toad@gmail.com) me if you run into any and I'll do my best to fix them as quickly as possible!_
+_I cannot get bootstrap to concatenate to my vendor.css for the life of me.
+Please [message](mailto:darth.toad@gmail.com) me if you can help me fix this bug.
+If you run into any other bugs, I'll do my best to fix them as quickly as possible!_

 ## Support and contact details